9a. Earth orbits Sun?

 Best known among them is Miranda (radius 236 km), discovered in 1948 by the Belgian astronomer Gerard Kuiper, barely visible from Earth because it is so close to the planet, only 1/3 the distance of our Moon.

-Voyager passed near Miranda, and imaged it with great resolution (figure), because it had to pass very close to Uranus for its gravity-assist encounter towards Neptune, its next destination.
+Voyager had to pass very close to Uranus for the gravity-assist encounter needed to reach Neptune, its next destination.
+Thus it came rather close to Miranda, and imaged it with great resolution.
 It is an icy moon, barely denser than water, and its surface turned out (in addition to its impact craters) to be sculptured, streaked and broken up, as if it had undergone some violent upheaval.
 Various explanations have been suggested, but all we have are those images from a one-time pass.
 Perhaps, the way Jupiter's Io is heated by tidal forces, Miranda too was in the past deformed by Ariel and Umbriel, heating it and squeezing out some of the icy interior.

 Next Planet: #P-12 Neptune